Cameron McJannet: Stoke City

 Born in Milton Keynes, and growing up in Leighton Buzzard, McJannet began his career at Luton Town at under-9 level, being sold to Stoke City in August 2016.
 At Stoke, he lived in the same apartment block as Harry Souttar.
 He played on loan at Curzon Ashton.

 Derry City

 After being released from Stoke, he signed for the Irish club Derry City in August 2020.
 He eventually made 142 appearances (including over 50 as captain), and scored twice in the 2022 FAI Cup final.
 He said that the club not winning the 2023 League of Ireland title was a "missed opportunity".

 In March 2024, he stated he did not want to leave the club, as he enjoyed the "banter" of being an Englishman in Ireland.

 Grimsby Town

 He returned to England in June 2024, signing for Grimsby Town for a "substantial" transfer fee.
 McJannet made his first appearance for the club in Grimsby's first league match away to Fleetwood Town.

+He signed a new contract on 9 July 2026 until the summer of 2028.